In 2013 Mohamad Aljounde and his family fled Syria to Lebanon where 1.5 million syrian refugees live.

 Watch the video and learn more about Gharsah at the moment.

-With the help of Syrian expats in Europe, Mohamad and his family were able to gather donations and build the tent.
-His idea grew into fruition, turning into an educational center where refugee children could learn and foster friendships.
+With the help of Syrian expats in Europe, mohamad and his family were able to gather donation and built the tent.
+His idea grew into fruition turning into an educational center, where refugee children could learn and foster friendships.
 The tent was able to support 120 children and 20 women.

 In mid-2015, while in the midst of their work, suddenly a decision to disband the camp was issued without any previous notice.

 “Removing the tents felt like we were removing the dreams and hopes from the hearts of the children.
 All they understood was, “We won’t have a school anymore”.
 We promised them that we would return.” – Mohamad aljounde

 With the support of local NGOs Mohamad and his family were able to reopen the centre again, not as tent but as a proper school building as Gharsah Center.
 At the time the school supported 170 children and 90 women.